developer9998/GorillaTextureLoader/README.md

 ## Installation
 To install this plugin drag and drop the contents of the .ZIP archive into your ``Gorilla Tag\BepInEx\plugins`` directory.
 Then ensure all dependencies are satisfied.
 If you wish to add more custom textures join the discord server linke above.
 Press the verify button and go to the ``🏡|Community>texture-packs`` channel.
 Then download any file you want.
 Note the file MUST have the .texture extension.
 Once you have the files downloaded drag and drop all of them into your ``addons`` folder which can be found in the ``BepInEx\plugins\textureloader`` folder.
 ## Usage
 To use this plugin simply go to the [ComputerInterface](https://github.com/ToniMacaroni/ComputerInterface) and select the TextureLoader option.
 Then select LoadTexture.
 Finally select the texture you want to load.
 Are there no textures?
-Scroll down to the [troubling shooting](#trouble shooting) for help.
+Scroll down to the [troubling shooting](#Trouble-Shooting) for help.
+## Trouble Shooting
+* No textures found?
+* Blank screen where the textures should be?
+* No TextureLoader option in the main view?
+If any of these are the case please scroll up to the [install directions](Installation) and reinstall the mod.